vutsalsinghal/OpinionBroadcast/README.md

 ## Requirements

--(Use of virtualenv is highly recommended!) `pip install requirements.txt`
+- (Use of virtualenv is highly recommended!) `pip install requirements.txt`